 |Month||KW-IRS IGR Collections (N)|

 The Service had a remarkable Q1 before the COVID-19 pandemic took full effect on the economy.
 Due to the lack of physical contacts with some taxpayers for collections as well as the lockdown, there was a huge dip in revenue generated in Q2 2020 which extended into Q3 2020.
 By the last quarter of 2020, there was a substantial recovery from the crippling effect of the pandemic on businesses and Internally Generated Revenue (IGR).
+For the entire year, KW-IRS recorded a total revenue of N19,638,093,516.56 which is 75.54% of the N25,997,573,296.00 revised annual budget.

-The year 2020 was marked with quick implementation of various measures to cushion the effects of the pandemic on taxpayers, which included the donation of palliatives, extension of the deadline for filing Annual Returns from 31st March to 30th September, 2020, 30% waiver on arrears on ground rent and land charge for property owners and land occupiers, granting of moratorium to informal sector taxpayers, suspension of all enforcement activities, waiver of penalty and interest for High Net Worth Individuals (HNIs) and Corporate Organisations and over 30 Community Impact Programmes (CIPs).
+The year 2020 was marked with quick implementations of various measures to cushion the effects of the pandemic on taxpayers which included the donation of palliatives, extension of the deadline for filing Annual Returns from 31st March to 30th September, 2020, 30% waiver on arrears on ground rent and land charge for property owners and land occupiers, granting of moratorium to informal sector taxpayers, suspension of all enforcement activities, waiver of penalty and interest for High Net Worth Individuals (HNIs) and Corporate Organisations and over 30 Community Impact Programmes (CIPs).

 The Service also accelerated the implementation of its automated systems to reduce the amount of contact required with tax payers for optimal revenue generation.